turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 # Make a new user
 sudo adduser deploy

 # The server is going to ask you a bunch of questions.
-You don't have to answer them.
+Just hit enter to each.

 # Give that user administrative privileges
 sudo adduser deploy sudo